foxrp/rippled-php/README.md

 ## Instantiating With Connection Data

-Create a Connection object from a url string:
+Create a `Connection` object from a url string:
 ```
 $con = new Connection('https://s1.ripple.com:51234');
 ```

-Create a `Connection` objecct from a config array:
+Create a `Connection` object from a config array:
 ```
 $con = new \XRPhp\Connection([
     'scheme' => 'https',